YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 * For database regions that are not journaled, delete the database files and create new files
 * Database regions that are journaled using before image journaling (the type in the exercises above) are recovered using the databases with the MUPIP JOURNAL RECOVER BACKWARD command.
 * Database regions that are journaled using nobefore image journaling are recovered by restoring a backup and using the MUPIP JOURNAL RECOVER FORWARD command.
-* Database regions that constitute replicated instances (see ref:`db-repl`) are recovered using the MUPIP JOURNAL ROLLBACK rather than MUPIP JOURNAL RECOVER.
+* Database regions that constitute replicated instances (see :ref:`db-repl`) are recovered using the MUPIP JOURNAL ROLLBACK rather than MUPIP JOURNAL RECOVER.

 In all cases using journaling, the recovery point after a crash is the same - the last update in the journal files.